AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/mapping-audience-manager-segments-to-destinations.md

 level: Beginner
 exl-id: d633d87e-10fc-43f7-9089-70acc6f6894e
 ---
-# Mapping Audience Manager Segments to Destinations
+# Map Audience Manager segments to destinations

 Learn about the different types of destinations in Audience Manager and the details of mapping segments to each destination type.